-The CAP was first introduced in Europe over 50 years ago and has undergone several changes over the past five decades as it continues to evolve to meet new challenges.
+The CAP was first introduced in Europe over 50 years ago and it has undergone several changes over the past five decades as it continues to evolve to meet new challenges.

-It provides vital direct income support for farmers as well as incentives for them to produce high quality food and seek new development opportunities, such as renewable ‘green’ energy sources, to help protect our planet from climate change.
+It provides vital direct income support to farmers as well as incentives for them to produce high quality food and seek new development opportunities, such as renewable ‘green’ energy sources, to help protect our planet from climate change.